Psarpei/Subway-Station-Hazard-Detection/README.md

 **Predict**

-To predict from the trained model we provide the google-colab notebook ```Subway_Segmentation_Predict.ipynb```, which is self explained.
+To predict from the trained model we provide the google-colab notebook ```Subway_Segmentation_Predict.ipynb```, which is self explanatory.

 You only have to change the following paths: